Seoul: The Capital City of South Korea where History and Modernization Meet

 4. National Museum of Korea

 The National Museum of Korea is a museum in Seoul that showcases the rich history and art of Korea.
 Since its foundation in 1945, this flagship museum has become committed to various research and studies in the fields of history, archaeology, and art.
-The museum has been divided into three floors.
-Each floor showcases various exhibits which you could witness when sightseeing around the museum.
-The ground floor contains gardens of indigenous plants, a collection of pagodas, and parks, among others.
+The museum has been divided into three main floors with the ground floor containing gardens of indigenous plants, a collection of pagodas and parks.
 The first floor consists of the Prehistory and Ancient History Gallery.
 The second floor contains the Calligraphy and Painting Gallery.
-The third floor comprises the Sculpture and Crafts Gallery.
+The third floor is comprised of the Sculpture and Crafts Gallery.

 Name：National Museum of Korea